 Students may pursue one of many different scholarship areas, some of which include:

 - Conducting original research.
 This can take the form of traditional, quantitative, scientific methods such as descriptive studies, correlational/relational studies, randomized or non-randomized designs, prospective or retrospective studies), one of many forms of qualitative research, e.g., interviews, analysis of written content, participant observation, action, or some combination of quantitative and qualitative research (the mixed-methods approach).

-- Being a member of an on-going research project.
+- In certain circumstances, a student might consider being a member of an on-going research project.
 One way for students to gain valuable research experience is by joining a currently running research study.
 Many of our faculty have research studies and grants and are happy to have students assist them.

 - Performing an in-depth review of a current topic of interest to the primary care community.
 This is typically thought of as scholarship of synthesis and could take the form of a literature review, an analysis of public policy or procedure, quality-improvement, or evaluation of a program.

 - Creating a community educational program related to primary care or engaging in curriculum development related to primary care.